Florida exam calculator

 What is the documentary stamp tax rate on a Florida mortgage?+

 Recorded mortgages, liens, and other evidences of indebtedness are taxed at $0.35 per $100 or portion of $100 of the amount secured.
-Unlike unsecured notes, recorded mortgages do not use the $2,450 cap.
+Unlike standalone notes or written obligations, recorded mortgages do not use the $2,450 cap.

 What is Florida nonrecurring intangible tax?+

 Florida nonrecurring intangible tax applies to obligations secured by a mortgage or lien on Florida real property.
-The rate is 2 mills, calculated as the loan amount multiplied by 0.002.
+The rate is 2 mills, calculated as the loan amount multiplied by 0.002 for exam-style questions.
+In real transactions, the tax is limited to the obligation secured by Florida real property and can be limited by collateral value or prorated for mixed collateral.

 Who usually pays documentary stamp tax in Florida?+